kmishra9/Best-Practices-for-Writing-R-Code/README.md

 ### Optimizing for Performance

 It may also be the case that you're working with very large datasets.
 Generally I would define this as 10+ million rows.
 As is outlined in this document, the 3 main players in the data analysis space are Base R, `Tidvyerse` (more specificially, `dplyr`), and `data.table`.
 For a majority of things, Base R is inferior to both `dplyr` and `data.table`, with concise but less clear syntax and less speed. `Dplyr` is architected for medium and smaller data, and while its very fast for everyday usage, it trades off maximum performance for ease of use and syntax compared to `data.table`.
-An overview of the `dplyr` vs `data.table` debate can be found in [this stackoverflow post]((https://stackoverflow.com/questions/21435339/data-table-vs-dplyr-can-one-do-something-well-the-other-cant-or-does-poorly/27840349#27840349) and all 3 answers are worth a read.
+An overview of the `dplyr` vs `data.table` debate can be found in [this stackoverflow post](https://stackoverflow.com/questions/21435339/data-table-vs-dplyr-can-one-do-something-well-the-other-cant-or-does-poorly/27840349#27840349) and all 3 answers are worth a read.

-You can also achieve a performance boost by running `dplyr` commands on `data.table`s, which I find to be the best of both worlds, given that a `data.table` is a special type of `data.frame` and fairly easy to convert any df to with the `as.data.table()` function.
+You can also achieve a performance boost by running `dplyr` commands on `data.table`s, which I find to be the best of both worlds, given that a `data.table` is a special type of `data.frame` and fairly easy to convert with the `as.data.table()` function.
 The speedup is due to `dplyr`'s use of the `data.table` backend and in the future this coupling should become even more natural.

 ## Miscellaneous Best Practices